jellyfin/jellyfin.org/docs/general/testing/web/index.md

 ### Checking out branches

-The `master` branch is where the unstable build is built from.
-If you wish to test over there, please checkout that branch.
-To checkout the `master` branch, simply do the following.
+The `master` branch is the default branch and where the unstable build is built from.
+After cloning, it will be checked out by default.
+If you wish to go back to testing the `master` branch after testing pull requests, please checkout the `master` branch.
+To checkout the `master` branch, simply do the following:

 - Git CLI, GitHub CLI: open a terminal in the web folder and run `git checkout master`.
 - GitHub Desktop: Select the `master` branch in the branch dropdown menu.